NetworkMathematics/FrontPage/README.md

 We're working on several subprojects:

 1. Parmesan, now called *[Mathoscope](http://www.jacobcollard.com/mathoscope/)*,  is a math assistant website built mostly by Jacob Collard.
    The system uses corpora derived from [TAC abstracts](https://github.com/ToposInstitute/tac-corpus), the [nLab](https://github.com/ToposInstitute/nlab-corpus), and Tom Leinster's book "Basic Category Theory" [(BCT)](https://github.com/ToposInstitute/CT-corpus).
+We have a [COLING paper]() and three preprints on this work, using the old name.

 3. [MathGloss](https://mathgloss.github.io/MathGloss/) is a multisource glossary of concepts in mathematics built mostly by Lucy Horowitz.
 (You can see the glossary at  https://mathgloss.github.io/MathGloss/database).